Definition: Wireless LAN security systems thwart unauthorized access attempts and denial-of-service attacks on...

-- which use log-on and password identification combined with encryption
+- Authentication systems, which use log-on and password identification combined with encryption

 - intrusion prevention systems (IPSs), which monitor airwaves and identify and stop intrusions from unauthorized devices, such as "rogue" wireless access points (WAPs).